visionanddepiction/visionanddepiction.github.io/program.md

 17:00-17:15 Short break

 17:15-18:45 Keynote collective
-- Paul Pettitt
+- Paul Pettitt - *From body marks to figurative art: what we know about the Ice Age evolution of human visual culture*
-- Persijn Broersen and Margit Lukacs
+- Persijn Broersen and Margit Lukacs - *Vision & Fiction, Depiction & Deception \ The Place of Image*

 19:30 - [...]
 Conference dinner (not yet certain)